rails/rails/guides/source/association_basics.md

 end
 ```

+The `has_one` association creates a one-to-one match with another model.
+In
+database terms, this association says that the other class contains the foreign
+key.
+If this class contains the foreign key, then you should use `belongs_to`
+instead.

-Depending on the use case, you might also need to create a unique index and/or
+Depending on the use case, you might also need to create a unique index and/or a
-a foreign key constraint on the supplier column for the accounts table.
-In this
+foreign key constraint on the supplier column for the accounts table.
+The unique
-case, the column definition might look like this:
+index ensures that each supplier is associated with only one account and allows
+you to query in an efficient manner, while the foreign key constraint ensures
+that the `supplier_id` in the `accounts` table refers to a valid `supplier` in
+the `suppliers` table.
+This enforces the association at the database level.

 ```ruby
 create_table :accounts do |t|